SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"I'm not Pinkie… I mean I am, but not really.
 I'm her reflection, and she – we need your help!"*

-The reflection at this moment morphs from looking like her bright and cheerful, bubbly friend to the version of herself she hid from her friends.
+The reflection at this moment morphs from looking like her bright and cheerful friend to the version of herself she hid from her friends.

 "Why do you look so bad?
 What's going on?"
 Twilight asks in a concerning voice.